ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Use this setting only for backward compatibility if your use cases depend on old syntax.
 :::

-## timezone {#timezone}
+## session_timezone {#session_timezone}

-If specified, sets a implicit timezone (instead of server-default).
+If specified, sets an implicit timezone (instead of server-default).
 All DateTime/DateTime64 values (and/or functions results) that have no explicit timezone specified are treated as having this timezone instead of default.
 Examples:

 ```clickhouse